Print3M/print3m.github.io/_notes/knowledge/windows/authentication.md

 title: Network authentication protocols
 ---

 Using Windows domains, all credentials are stored in the DC.
-Every authentication is performed via DC, using one of two protocols:
+Every authentication is performed via DC, using (usually) one of two protocols:

 - Kerberos
 - NTLM

-There is also internal (third-party to DC) method: LDAP auth.
+## LDAP
+LDAP is used to communicate with directory services (e.g. Active Directory).
+It provides built-in basic LDAP authentication mechanism (username and password) but it is rarely used.
+Most often enterprise networks want to use more convenient (and secure) auth methods.
+LDAP protocol supports _pluggable_ external authentication methods.
+This feature is called SASL (_Simple Authentication and Security Layer_).
+When Active Directory service is installed, Kerberos or NTLM authentication over LDAP is implemented for sure.

+### Anonymous bind
+Sometimes it is possible to perform LDAP anonymous bind (no authentication), execute LDAP queries and retrieve interesting data.
+LDAP anonymous bind should be disabled.

 ## NTLM (aka Net-NTML)
 NTLM was the default authentication protocol used in old Windows versions.
 If for any reason Kerberos fails, NTLM will be used instead.

-### Workflow of AD authentication
+### Workflow of NTLM authentication
 CLIENT => SERVER => DOMAIN CONTROLER

 1. The _client_ sends an authentication request to the _server_.